jupyterlab/jupyter-ai/README.md

 Obtain the necessary credentials (e.g., API keys) from your model provider's platform.

+You can set your keys using environment variables or in a code cell in your notebook.
-In a new cell, set the credentials as follows:
+In a code cell, you can set the credentials as follows:

 ```python
 import os